alexej-schelle/Idr-Web-Spiders/README.md

 - A data map of your company network and relations for search engines in order to idealise your search engine results' network environment.

-In order to get access to IDR for Web Spiders, simply ask for development and activation of your IDR at support@krealix.de, and put the following link at the present github repository :
+In order to get access to IDR for Web Spiders, simply ask for development and activation of your IDR at support@krealix.de, and put the following link into the header section of your web content :

 <p>
 <script src=".../yourfilepath/idr_plugin.js"></script>